sbremer05/Agenda/README.md

 # Agenda
-3/6/2025 - 3/16/2025:
-Agenda app I am creating

-Can add and remove sections (school, work, errands, etc.)
-Within sections can add and remove tasks

-All persisted to SQL database using Hibernate
+Agenda program programmed in Java

-Utilizes gradle and javaFX
+Utilizes SQLite, Hibernate, JavaFX, and Gradle

+Allows users to add/remove unique sections.
+Within sections, users can add/remove unique tasks.
+All data is then persisted via Hibernate to the SQLite database.
+Follows MVC architecture.